-In January, the Biden administration granted a waiver for California's Advanced Clean Cars II (ACC II) rule which requires new vehicle sales to be 35% Zero Emissions Vehicles (ZEVs) for model year (MY) 2026 and increases to 100% in MY2035.
+In December, the Biden administration granted a waiver for California's Advanced Clean Cars II (ACC II) rule which requires new vehicle sales to be 35% Zero Emissions Vehicles (ZEVs) for model year (MY) 2026 and increases to 100% in MY2035.
 No legacy automaker, in California or any of the eleven states (known as Sec.
 177 states) that have adopted California's ZEV mandate, is on track to outright meet this mandate for MY2026 or 2027.

 California's ZEV mandate will soon start distorting the vehicle market in all states.
-To comply with the mandate, automakers will need to either sell more ZEVs or sell fewer gas-powered vehicles in these states.
-The rationing of gas-powered vehicles will limit consumer choice and increase vehicle prices throughout the country.
-Congress should pass H.J.
+To comply with the mandate, automakers will need to either sell more ZEVs or sell fewer gas cars in these states.
+The rationing of gas cars will limit consumer choice and increase vehicle prices throughout the country.
+The Senate should pass H.J.
 Res.
-88/S.J.
-Res.
-45 to revoke EPA's waiver for California's ZEV mandate.
+88 to revoke EPA's waiver for California's ZEV mandate.